picandocodigo/List-Category-Posts/readme.txt

 list:
 `[catlist id=1 numberposts=10]`

-There's an options page which only has one option to set for the plugin at the moment.
-But new options will be implemented on demand.
+There's an options page with only one option -for the moment-, new options will be implemented on demand.

-**[Please read the instructions](http://wordpress.org/extend/plugins/list-category-posts/other_notes/)** to learn what parameters are available and how to use them.
+**[Please read the instructions](http://wordpress.org/extend/plugins/list-category-posts/other_notes/)** to learn which parameters are available and how to use them.

 If you want to **List Categories** instead of posts you can use my other plugin **[List categories](http://wordpress.org/plugins/list-categories/)**.